joshuaeckroth/csci221-website/lecture/syllabus.markdown

 Grades for the group project will be determined primarily on whether or not the class meets its deliverables.
 25% of your group project grade will be determined by an average of your team members' and your own ratings of your performance.
 These ratings will be private and anonymous.

-The group project grading rubric is as follows, out of 20 points:
+The group project grading rubric is as follows, totalling 20 points (for 20% of final grade):

-- 1 pt: meets deliverable 1
-- 2 pts: meets deliverable 2
-- 3 pts: meets deliverable 3
+- Deliverable 1: 4 pts
+- Deliverable 2: 4 pts
+- Deliverable 3: 4 pts
-- 4 pts: meets deliverable 4
+- Deliverable 4: 4 pts
-- 5 pts: meets deliverable 5
-- 5 pts: average of your group member's individual private ratings of your performance
+- Average peer rating: 4pts

 ## Calendar